Azure/fleet/docs/troubleshooting/README.md

 kubectl get clusterschedulingpolicysnapshot -l kubernetes-fleet.io/is-latest-snapshot=true,kubernetes-fleet.io/parent-CRP={CRPName}
 ```

-### How can I debug when my CRP status is synchronized "Failed"?
+### How can I debug when my CRP status is ClusterResourcePlacementSynchronized condition status is set to "False"?

 In the **ClusterResourcePlacement** status section check to see which **placementStatuses** also has WorkSynchronized status set to **false**.